-4.1 As approved by Council through Report #2019-F-40 (Request for Proposals RFP #348-2019), Blackstone Energy Services Inc. was awarded the contract for the provision of consulting and related services for the supply of natural gas for the Region for a three-year term with an option to extend for up to two additional one-year terms.
-The new contract was made effective November 28, 2019 and the Region recently exercised the last of the two additional one-year terms and is currently undertaking a competitive procurement process to ensure the Region has a vendor in place for when the current contract ends.
+- 4.1 Through Report #2019-F-40 (Request for Proposals RFP #348-2019), Blackstone Energy Services Inc. was awarded the contract for the provision of consulting and related services for the supply of natural gas for the Region for a three-year term with an option to extend for up to two additional one-year terms. - 4.2 With the last of the two additional one-year terms having been exercised and the contract expiring on October 31, 2024, the Region issued a new competitive Request for Proposals (RFP #348-2024), which saw the contract awarded to Blackstone Energy Services Inc. for a three-year term with an option to extend for up to two additional one-year terms.
+The new contract commenced on November 1, 2024.